mahfujarr/DiceGame/README.md

 # Uni Assignments
-Dice Game,
+Dice Game<br/>
-check palindrome string and if it is mirrored or not, sales commission.
+check palindrome string and if it is mirrored or not<br/>
+sales commission